-You may go back to your usual diet and activities after the procedure, unless your healthcare provider tells you otherwise.
+You may go back to your usual diet after the procedure, unless your healthcare provider tells you otherwise.
 You may go back to your usual activities about 8 to 12 hours after the procedure.

 When you have completed the recovery period, you may be returned to your hospital room or discharged to your home.
 If this procedure was done as an outpatient, plan to have another person drive you home.

 Once home, check the injection site for bleeding.
 A small bruise is normal, as is an occasional drop of blood at the site.

 If the groin or arm was used, monitor the leg or arm for changes in temperature or color, pain, numbness, tingling, or loss of function of the limb.

 Drink plenty of fluids to prevent dehydration and to help flush out the contrast dye.